 “The Effect of the Tubes on Stresses and Deflections in U-Tube Steam Generator Tube Sheets”

-Keywords: steam generator; tube sheets; ligament strains
+Keywords: steam generator; rolled-in tubes; tube sheet; ligament strains

-The results of tests run on an actual steam generator tube sheet are used to evaluate the effect of rolled-in tubes on stresses and deflections in the perforated portion of the tube sheet.
+The results of tests run on an actual steam generator tube sheets are used to evaluate the effect of rolled-in tubes on stresses and deflections in the perforated portion of the tube sheet.
 Measured ligament strains are compared with theoretical values calculated for two cases: (1) assuming that the rolled-in tubes contribute no support to the tube sheet, and (2) assuming that the entire thickness of the rolled-in tubes is effective in stiffening the tube sheet and reducing ligament strains.

 Strain values calculated for Case No. 1 are found to average more than 75% higher than measured strains, and strain values are calculated for Case No. 2 are found to agree with average measured values within about 5%.
 It is concluded that the tubes contribute substantial support to tube sheets, and this support should be included in design calculations by taking the ID of the as-rolled tubes as the diameter of the perforations.

 Company President, Bill, Sr. began his career in the Naval Nuclear Program at Westinghouse/ Bettis.
 He is active on the ASME Subgroup on Elevated Temperature Design, and the Subcommittee on Design – as well as a Contributing Member of the ASME (BPV III) Working Group on Fatigue Strength.
 He has also co-authored numerous papers on topics including design, fatigue and fracture.

 O’Donnell Consulting performs engineering design and analysis to ASME Code including B&PV Section VIII Division 1 and 2 – as well as the Power & Process Piping Codes.
 Give us a call to learn more.